Geostorm: Box office

 Geostorm grossed $33.7 million in the United States and Canada, and $187.7 million in other territories, for a worldwide total of $221.6 million, against a production budget of $120 million.
-Box office analysts estimated that the film needed to gross $300–350 million worldwide in order to break even.
+One box office analysis estimated that the film needed to gross $300–350 million worldwide in order to break even.

 In North America, the film was released alongside Boo 2!
 A Madea Halloween, The Snowman and Only the Brave, and was expected to gross $10–12 million from 3,246 theaters in its opening weekend.
 After not holding Thursday night preview screenings, the film made $4.2 million on Friday.
 It went on to debut to $13.3 million, finishing second at the box office.
 The week after its release, it was reported the film would likely lose the studio around $100 million.
 In March 2018, Deadline Hollywood calculated the film lost Warner Bros. $71.6 million, when factoring together all expenses and revenues.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 21 out of 100, based on 22 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of B− on an A+ to F scale, while PostTrak reported filmgoers gave it a 67% overall positive score and a 49% "definite recommend".

 TheWrap gave the film a negative review and stated, "Disaster movies might have just flatlined with director and co-writer Dean Devlin's chaotically stupid bid to emulate his old partner, catastrophe peddler Roland Emmerich."
 Matt Singer of ScreenCrush gave the film 2 out of 10, calling the film a "slog, but the final act achieves a kind of transcendent idiocy."
 Peter Debruge of Variety gave the film a negative review and stated, "The only thing more reliable than bad weather is bad movies, and in that respect, Geostorm is right on forecast."
 A. O. Scott of The New York Times gave the film a negative review and stated, "Geostorm uses digital technology to lay waste to a bunch of cities and hacky screenwriting to assault the dignity of several fine actors."
 Peter Sobczynski of RogerEbert.com gave the film 1.5 out of 4 and stated that Geostorm "really could have used a Sharknado or two to liven things up."